6 Signs It’s Time for Your Child to Get a Phone

 5. They’ve demonstrated critical thinking skills.

 According to parenting expert Judy Arnall, kids also don’t understand the permanence of posting things online.
 Their critical-thinking skills usually don’t kick in until about age 13.
-For this reason, and many others, it’s absolutely not recommended that kids younger than 13 have access to a smartphone.
+For this reason and many others, it’s not recommended that kids younger than 13 have access to a smartphone.
 A kid’s phone, maybe.
 But anything else is likely to cause unnecessary stress.
 Your kid could even become a victim of cyberbullying, as just one example.

 6. They’ve developed other healthy habits.

-Children usually don’t get phones because parents fear what it might do to them in the future.
+Children usually don’t get phones because parents fear what they might do to them in the future.
 They worry it might weaken their social skills because they’re constantly attached to a screen.
-Too much screen time can lead to several other physical and mental health problems.
+Too much screen time can lead to other physical and mental health problems.
 For example, high levels of screen time can lead to weight gain due to the lack of physical exercise.

 If your kid has developed healthy habits by this point, they may be ready for a phone.
 Watch to see if they have good social skills with other kids, spend time outside, and enjoy eating various foods.
 If they’re developing good habits early on, you’ll be more confident that they’re ready for a phone.

 Your kid doesn’t need a phone as soon as one of their classmates gets one.
-And you shouldn’t feel any pressure to get them one at that exact moment, either.
+And you shouldn’t feel any pressure to get them one at that moment, either.
 What your family does is your family’s business.